UUDigitalHumanitieslab/GrETEL-upload/README.md

 	basexserver -S
 	./alpino.sh

-Then, navigate to the installation directory in your web browser to start using GrETEL-upload.
+Then, navigate to the installation directory in your web browser (e.g. `localhost/gretel-upload/`) to start using GrETEL-upload.

 ## Uploading corpora

 ### Formats

-Currently, two formats are supported: LASSY-XML and plain text (UTF-8 encoded).
+Currently, three formats are supported: [LASSY-XML](https://www.let.rug.nl/vannoord/Lassy/), [CHAT](http://childes.talkbank.org/) and plain text (UTF-8 encoded).
 When you upload a set of texts (always in a zipped folder, possibly consisting of multiple directories), you can specify whether the text is already sentence- and/or word-tokenized.
 If not, the application will do this for you.